Skip to Main Content

 Alternatives to $5,000 personal loans

 • Credit cards: While this option becomes riskier as spending increases, credit cards can be a sound choice if you are looking for payment flexibility.
-But to keep your credit score in check, ensure you aren’t over-extending your credit utilization ratio and work to pay it in full each month.
+To keep your credit score in check, ensure you aren’t over-extending your credit utilization ratio and work to pay it in full each month.

-• Peer-to-peer lending: With this option you will apply directly to a group of investors instead of a financial institution.
+• Peer-to-peer lending: With a peer-to-peer loan, sometimes called a P2P loan, you will apply directly to a group of investors instead of a financial institution.
 You will have increased approval odds than with a traditional lender.

 How to determine if you need a $5,000 loan

-First and foremost, you must consider if you need to take on debt or if you could save up for the expense.
-If you decide you do need to borrow, review your budget to determine if you can afford monthly loan payment.
+First and foremost, you must determine if you need to take on debt or if you could save up for the expense.
+If you decide you do need to borrow, review your budget to see if you can afford the monthly loan payments.
 Borrowing only what you need can keep the total cost down.
 Plus, ensuring you can make your payments will help you avoid potential late fees and damage to your credit score.

 That said, there are times when it might be beneficial to borrow more than you need.
 For instance, taking out a larger amount could make sense if you’re borrowing money for a home improvement project and don’t know the exact costs.
 If this is the case for you, find a lender with no prepayment fees so you can pay back any extra.